Precision reconstruction of rational CFT from exact fixed point tensor network: Introduction

-In this paper, we demonstrate that the collection of open string correlation functions conformally related to an open pair of pants in every rational CFT (RCFT) yields an exact infinite-dimensional FP tensor.
-By tiling these correlators over a given manifold and summing over all intermediate states, including primaries and descendants, we obtain the RCFT path integral.
+In this paper, we demonstrate that the collection of open string correlation functions conformally related to an open pair of pants in every 2D rational CFT (RCFT) yields an exact FP tensor with infinite bond dimensions.
+By tiling these correlators over a given manifold and summing over all intermediate states, including primaries and descendants, we obtain the 2D RCFT path integral.
 However, this tiling process leaves behind holes, which must be reconciled for the correlators to match with an FP tensor.
 Previous research \cite{Hung:2019bnq} introduced shrinkable boundary conditions that address this problem and was further studied in \cite{Brehm:2021wev}.
 By combining these boundary conditions with the open correlators, we achieve a field theoretical construction of tensors that satisfy the expected properties of a FP tensor.
-To validate our approach, we provide explicit numerical examples, focusing on the Ising model.
-Our results demonstrate convincingly that our proposed shrinkable boundary condition successfully shrinks, and the FP tensors we propose can accurately recover the closed spectrum of the exact CFT when tiling a cylinder.
+Practical numerical algorithm not only seeks an exact FP tensor, but it is a central problem to find also an efficient basis so that a minimal number of bond dimensions is needed to reproduce accurate results.
+To show that our construction achieves both goals, we provide explicit numerical examples, focusing on the Ising, Yang Lee and tri-critical Ising models.
+Our results demonstrate convincingly that our proposed FP tensors can accurately recover the closed spectrum of the exact 2D CFT when tiling a cylinder.
+The boundary changing operator (BCO) achieves accuracies comparable to existing numerical FP tensors when truncated to similar bond dimensions.
+This demonstrates that the BCO basis serves as an optimal representation of the FP tensors.
+It validates the intuition that Virasoro descendants with higher conformal dimensions are naturally suppressed.